Frozen Yogurt Bark Berries

 Yogurt bark is inspired by classic American snack bars and the Mediterranean tradition of yogurt based treats.
 Layering yogurt with fruit and nuts highlights the bounty of summer produce while keeping things simple.
 No baking required, it fits perfectly into a busy home cook’s routine.

 A slice of strawberry and blueberry cheesecake.
-Save This
+Save to Pinterest

 A slice of strawberry and blueberry cheesecake. | yummywithmia.com